realA10001986/Time-Circuits-Display/README.md

 If you want your clock to display exactly the same after a power loss, choose persistent.

 If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the keypad menu (and set the Time-rotation Interval to 0).
 Those times will never be overwritten in flash memory by later time travels.
 Note, however, that the times displayed might actually change due to time travels.

+Note that a non-zero Time-rotation Interval will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.

 **Night mode**